An SAT & ACT Guide

 SAT vs. ACT: the differences

-This article highlights the differences between the SAT & ACT to help you determine which test might be your best test: https://www.applerouth.com/blog/2021/04/12/sat-vs-act-which-one-should-you-take/.
+This article highlights the differences between the SAT & ACT to help you determine which test might be your best test. *It is important to note that the ACT will soon be making the Science Section optional, this will materialize on the paper format of the ACT in September 2025. https://www.compassprep.com/digital-sat-vs-paper-act/

 More Details on Determining Best Test